c-haisten/c2c_summit/c2c-summit-lab-guide.md

 scanning.
 As infrastructure is being defined as code, security must be integrated with the tools developers use.

-Fortunately,Prisma Cloud can be integrated into thedevelopment pipeline and tools developers use to secure IaC.
+Fortunately, Prisma Cloud can be integrated into the development pipeline and tools developers use to secure IaC.
 With Bridgecrew from Prisma Cloud you can begin leveraging the open source tool Checkov for free.